oscarvargash/biol_550_2022/README.md

 # Computational laboratory for BIOL 550 Systematics

 > **NOTE**
-> This was developed/organized for a class at Humboldt State University for the spring of 2022.
+> This was developed for a class at Humboldt State University for the spring of 2022.
 > Some of the material has beed modified from another workshop repository that I co-authored with Merly Escalona at UCSC [Intro to computational tools at UCSC](https://github.com/merlyescalona/ucsc-eeb-intro2comptools)

 The aim of the lab is to provide the skills necessary to analyze data from next-generation sequencing using phylogenetic methods.
-Students will first learn how to use the command line, then will learn how to use an array of phylgenetic software, and finally will gain some skills in python and R coding.
+The analyses are designed so they can be scalable to big data.
+Students will first learn how to use the command line, then will learn how to use an array of phylogenetic software, and finally will gain some skills in R and python coding.

 These tutorials are hands-on and were designed to be followed on a Linux machine with all the software pre-installed.
 However, a list of software can be found at the bottom of this page for your reference.